rknuus/pensieve/DESIGN.md

 ## Stores
 * TODO(KNR): decide whether to leave the stores in the specific component directories or whether to centralize them
 * TODO(KNR): probably we should create a utils directory for code providing cross-cutting concerns

+## Testing
+The project currently has the maturity of a prototype.
+Quite some work is of explorative nature.
+That's why testing would slow us down too much.
+Eventually we will rewrite the code.
+At the same time we will cover the code by tests.

 ## References
 - Positioning in CSS by Eric A. Meyer